jothepro/doxygen-awesome-css/docs/customization.md

 ### Setup

-It is recommended to add your own `custom.css` and overwrite the variables there:
+It is recommended to add your own `custom.css` and override the variables there:
 ```
 HTML_EXTRA_STYLESHEET  = doxygen-awesome.css custom.css
 ```

-Make sure to override the variables in the correct spot.
+Make sure to override the variables in the correct place.
 All variables should be customized where they have been defined, in the `html` tag selector:

 ```css
 html {